cimitrasoftware/cimitra_win_user_admin/README.md

 The "Default Context" can be specified in a configuration file called "settings.cfg".
 The Default Context setting in the settings.cfg file looks like this:

 AD_USER_CONTEXT=OU=DEMOUSERS,OU=DEMO,DC=cimitrademo,DC=com

-**[EXCLUDE GROUP]**

-Users defined in a group designated as the "Exclude Group" cannot be modified by this script.
-The "Exclude Group" can be specified in a configuration file called "settings.cfg".
-The Exclude Group setting in the settings.cfg file looks like this:

-AD_EXCLUDE_GROUP=35eddbe6-234f-4f94-af4c-efb0198e4247

-The value should reflect the Globally Unity ID (GUID) of the Exclude Group.
-To get the GUID for an Active Directory Group, you can use the Cimitra Windows User Administration script with the following example syntax:

- .\cimitra_win_user_admin.ps1 -GetGroupInfo "CN=CIMITRA_EXCLUDE,OU=GROUPS,OU=KCC,OU=DEMOSYSTEM,DC=cimitrademo,DC=local"

 **DEPENDENCIES**